foxbunny/transplexer-tools/README.md

 ## Transformers

-Transformers are functions that are placed inside the pipe and modify the values and/or the flow of values through the pipe.
-These can either be simple transformers that are used as is, or transformer factories that can be configured via arguments.
+This package provides a selection of transformers and transformer factories.
+Transformer factories are functions that take parameters and return transformers.

-### `merge()`
+### `merge`

 Merge incoming objects into a single one.